Fullstack-LLC/Inbounder/README.md

 - ✅ **Duplicate Prevention** - Prevent processing the same email twice using Message-ID
 - ✅ **Configurable Models** - Use your own User and Tenant models
 - ✅ **Multi-tenant Support** - Built-in tenant isolation and domain-based routing
-- ✅ **Comprehensive Testing** - Full test coverage with Pest and Testbench
+- ✅ **Comprehensive Testing** - Full test coverage with Pest and Testbench (91 tests, 228 assertions)
 - ✅ **Laravel 10/11 Compatible** - Works with latest Laravel versions
+- ✅ **MySQL & SQLite Compatible** - Tested with both database systems
+- ✅ **Production Ready** - Stable, well-tested, and ready for production use

 ## Installation